Updated on October 19, 2021

 Of course, you cannot always file an anti-SLAPP motion to every complaint.
 It will only be appropriate where a plaintiff is suing you for based on your actions arising from your exercise of free speech or your right to petition.
 For example, if someone sues you for expressing your opinion that their product is terrible or if you are sued for filing suit against someone else.
 Generally such lawsuits are frivolous at their face, and that is why the anti-SLAPP is there to help dispose of such suits quickly and efficiently.

-If you have been sued and believe the lawsuit is frivolous and is based on your exercise of your right to free speech or right to petition the court for the redress of grievances, please call Schorr Law, APC to inquire about a free consultation to further discuss your legal options.
-You an use our Contact Form, send us an email at email@example.com, or give us a call at (310) 954-1877.
+If you have been sued and believe the lawsuit is frivolous and is based on your exercise of your right to free speech or right to petition the court for the redress of grievances, please call Schorr Law, a firm of professional real estate attorneys in Los Angeles, if you qualify for a free consultation to further discuss your legal options.
+You can use our Contact Form, send us an email at [email protected], or give us a call at (310) 954-1877.